security-force-monitor/research-handbook/source/locations-specific.rst

 Description
 ~~~~~~~~~~~

-The two-dimensional geometric primative of the Location, as defined in the source of geospatial information from which it is taken.
+The two-dimensional geometric primitive of the Location, as defined in the source of geospatial information from which it is taken.

 Type of attribute
 ~~~~~~~~~~~~~~~~~